Galit Dahan Carlibach: Biography

 Dahan Carlibach was born in 1981 in the development town of Sderot.
 She grew up there and in Ashdod and Jerusalem.
 She studied screenwriting in the Ma'aleh school in Jerusalem.

 Some of her work has been translated to English, Spanish and German.
 Her short story Linber was included in the bilingual German-Hebrew collection We Don't Forget, We Go Dancing, and won first prize in the competition of the online magazine Berlin Today.
 Other short stories have appeared in English in Lilith (magazine) and Tablet magazine.

-Her first Novel was published in 2010, to critical and commercial acclaim.